DataDog/yubikey/README.md

 ## Docker Content Trust

-Optional: using Yubikey to store the root role key for Docker Notary.
+Optional: using YubiKey to store the root role key for Docker Notary.

 1. Assumption: you are running all of the following under [Fedora 27](#vmware-fusion).